zegetech/zegetech.github.io/_posts/2020-01-04-jekyll-instant-search-with-algolia.md

 ```shell
 ALGOLIA_API_KEY='your_admin_api_key' bundle exec jekyll algolia
 ```
 > Note: that env variable ALGOLIA_API_KEY should be set to the value of your Algolia admin API key.
 This key has write access to your index so will be able to push new data.
 Keep it out of git by setting it in the command or if using docker, as an env variable.
-If using CI/CD, ALGOLIA_API_KEY in teh pipeline and then run the command `bundle exec jekyll algolia` after deploying your website.
+If using CI/CD, ALGOLIA_API_KEY in the pipeline and then run the command `bundle exec jekyll algolia` after deploying your website.
 >
 >You want to keep this key secret and not commit it to your versioning system.